leventarican/cloud/README.md

 * Cloud Dataflow (Dataprep Flow, 3rd party: Trifacta)
 * Data Studio (not Google Cloud)

+### Summary

+__ingest__

+* IoT Core: create a device registry, add a device
+    * use a MQTT Application which simulate the data
+* Cloud Pub/Sub: create a topic and add a subscription

+__process__

+* Cloud Dataflow: create a pipeline to transfer data to storage or bigquery
+* Cloud Storage: stream data to bucket

+__analyze__

+* Cloud BigQuery: create dataset and table
+* Cloud Dataprep: manipulate the data
+* Data Studio: create a report
+* Cloud ML

 ### Sources

 * coursera: Industrial IoT on Google Cloud Platform